This is a device that hasn’t been approved by the United States Food & Drug Administration (FDA)

 Who’s eligible

-Have rheumatoid arthritis symptoms despite trying multiple medications help_outline
+• Have rheumatoid arthritis symptoms despite trying multiple medicationshelp_outline Medications include:

 - Actemra® (tociluzumab)